koko

 Vocalist find out more snakes

-I'm lucky to have a dedicated space to work in, find my sound, preferred workflow and tools and I'm opening it up to you as well.As producer I will help you bring out the core of your expression as we navigate the diverse landscapes of your sound and genre.
-Using your unique musical identity, we sculpt a distinctive sonic brand that resonates with you and your listeners.If you want to get in contact to realise your project, reach out via
+I'm stoked to have a dedicated space to work in, find sounds, test workflows and tools and I'm opening it up to you as well!As producer I will help you bring out the core of your expression as we navigate the landscape of your sound and genre.
+Using your unique musical identity, let's sculpt a distinctive sonic brand that resonates with you and your listeners.If you want to get in contact to realise your vision, reach out via

 kokocreatesmusic@gmail.com